planet-winter/H2O-monitor/README.md

 A Python script for a Raspberry Pi running Raspian counting the waterflow of valves with reed pulse switches.

-Reports readings to a DB (postgres) and visualizes them with a Grafana Dashboard
+Reports readings to a DB (InfluxDB) and visualizes them with a Grafana Dashboard